WELLNESS WORKSHOPS & GROUPS

 Am I eligible for group counseling services?

-Students who pay the mental health services fee and are currently enrolled at Sonoma State University are eligible for counseling services.
+Students who pay the CAPS fee and are currently enrolled at Sonoma State University are eligible for counseling services.

 How much does it cost?

-All costs for CAPS services are covered by the $57/semester CAPS fee.
+All costs for CAPS services are covered by the $59/semester CAPS fee.